 Forte changed the restaurant to become a large Little Chef, the shop to a Little Chef Shop and the hotel to a Forte Travelodge.
 As Little Chef was then passed through various owners, it gained a Coffee Stop, Café Nescafe, Burger King, Coffee Tempo! and a Little Chef Express.
 For a time, it was a Little Chef Choices site with Caffè Ritazza and Harry Ramsden's menus.

 In March 2015, Euro Garages bought the petrol station and gained planning permission to demolish it and replace the facilities with a BP forecourt, either a Spar or Sainsbury's Local store and Starbucks on the Go, Subway and Greggs food facilities as well as a Starbucks drive thru across the forecourt.
 This was due to be completed by the end of 2016, but did not happen.
 In April 2017, a Subway opened in the existing forecourt.

 Until 2017, the amenity building was still partly painted in Pavilion's green.
 It is now painted in Travelodge's corporate blue.

 In 2017, Euro Garages acquired Little Chef and announced plans to close the restaurant.
-It's not clear how this will interact with the proposed forecourt works.
+A Starbucks has since opened in place of the former Little Chef here, but it's not clear whether this will still impact the new forecourt works.

 |none||Services on the A55||